-As a documentary photographer, I don’t want to influence the day, you have planned it down to the minute detail, and I am pretty sure that asking the photographer what they would like to do is never part of the wedding plan.
+As a documentary wedding photographer, I don’t want to influence the day, you have planned it down to the minute detail, and I am pretty sure that asking the photographer what they would like to do is never part of the wedding plan.
 So I start each wedding with a blank canvas, and the objective of capturing the humanity and flow of the day.
-It is a more skilled approach, for there is no script to follow, no guarantee of the pre-visualised photograph, and the pressure to capture the story and not miss a thing, and this is the challenge that I love which makes every wedding as fresh as the first.
+It is a more skilled approach, for there is no list of photographs to follow, but there is the pressure to capture the story and not miss a thing, and this is the challenge that I love which makes every wedding as fresh as the first.
 And for me, that drive and excitement is essential if you are going to tell the story at its best.
-I could simply ask a bride to look at me and smile, but I know very few brides who would do this comfortably.
-I have to wait an anticipate, and actively seek the moments, knowing from experience what is likely to happen and when.
+The easy option for example might be to simply ask a bride to look at me and smile, then move on to the next shot.
+However I know very few brides who would do this comfortably, and is this what you want to see years down the line; a forced smile, or a real genuine one?
+Therefore documentary wedding photography is about waiting, anticipation, actively seeking the moments.
+Often this only come with the experience and instinct of knowing what is likely to happen, and when.

-However, documentary wedding photography can be seen as a double-edged sword, for with creativity can come the artistic feeling that the documentary style is the only one which can be used on the day.
+Documentary wedding photography can be seen as a double-edged sword, for it can be seen that the pure documentary style is the only one which can be used on the day.
 I have heard of photographers who refuse to document such elements as the cutting of the cake, or the walk down the aisle, as this is seen to be a traditional element of the day.
 For me, if it happens, I will document it.
 And if there is something you truly want, then as long as it happens, for me it becomes documentary.
-I would never say no to a specific photograph if that is what my client wants, and it might disrupt the documentary fee, but for me this gives my clients a more balanced collection of images, and at the end of the day, the day is theirs, not mine.
-Above all, I want them to be happy, and for this to show in their photograph
+I would never say no to a specific photograph if that is what my client wants, for me this gives my clients a more balanced collection of images, and at the end of the day, the day is yours, not mine.
+Above all, I want you to be happy, and for this to show in your photographs.

-There is also an element of interpretation. in the following photograph, some might argue that the moment is posed, for it would be simple to ask the bride and groom to stand in the doorway, and direct the proceedings.
-But a subtlety and level of respect is required, to allow a couple to share that first moment of privacy and peace together, that rare moment during the day that they can have just to themselves.
+There is also a question of balance, which is where I often like to use creativity to facilitate moments.
+I might position a couple where the light is amazing, and the background stunning, and then leave them to themselves and retreat to observe.
+A subtlety and level of respect is required, to allow a couple to share that first moment of privacy and peace together, that rare moment during the day that they can have just to themselves.
 I know, as do the bride and groom, that they wandered out there themselves, and stood where they did, to share their first moment as husband and wife.
-I respectfully moved away, and allowed them that time, and yet they still got the photograph.
-So whilst some might not see this photograph as documentary, to me it does not matter, for it is how the client sees it which is important.
+I am looking for that moment when you are yourselves, when you talk to each other and act like nobody is watching.
+So whilst some might not see these moments as pure documentary, to me it does not matter, for it is how the you as the couple sees it which is far more important.